Felic92/DataCleaning_Project/README.md

 ==============

 * In the script I periodically utilized `rm()` to free up memory being taken up by variables which were no longer going to be used
+* could have made this into a function but chose not to